lovellbrian/lovellbrian.github.io/_posts/2023-10-23-Convolution.md

 # Convolution is just Matrix Multiplication

-Hat tip to Penny at her [blog](https://penny-xu.github.io/blog/convolution-is-matrixmultiplication) for much of this article including the images.
+Hat tip to Penny at her excellent [blog](https://penny-xu.github.io/blog/convolution-is-matrixmultiplication) which I have sources for much of this article including the images.

 I was trying to understand how convolution is performed in GPU hardware and Penny gave me some good insights which inspired my own interpretation.